- Get the Help of a Corry Attorney to Get Your Disability Benefits

 The lawyers and staff at Berger and Green are here to help Pennsylvania residents through the process of applying for and receiving Social Security Disability benefits.
 We also can help guide you through the appeals process if you receive a denial of your claim.
 We care about the outcome of your claim and will help you submit the evidence that you need to support your claim.
 Call our offices today at (412) 661-1400 and find out what you need to do to get started with the application process.

-For a free legal consultation with a social security disability lawyer serving Corry, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Corry, call 412-661-1400

 Social Security Disability Insurance and Supplemental Security Income